axelerant/testimonials-widget/readme.txt

 = 39.
 How do I style the custom widget text? =

-In your theme's `styles.css` file use the CSS class `.testimonialswidget_widget_text` to style the custom widget text.
+In your theme's `styles.css` file use the CSS class `.testimonialswidget_bottom_text` to style the custom widget text.

 = 40.
 How do I get page numbers for pagination? =